railwayapp/docs/src/docs/reference/deployment-regions.md

 The region of a service can be changed at any time, without any changes to your domain, private networking, etc.

-There will be no downtime when changing the region of a service, except if it has a volume attached to it (see next section).
+There will be no downtime when changing the region of a service, except if it has a volume attached to it (see below).

 ### Volumes

-Volumes are following the region of the service they are attached to.
-This means if you attach a new volume to a service, it will be deployed in the same region as the service.
+Volumes follow the region of the service to which they are attached.

-If you change the region of a service with an existing attached volume, you will get warned about the volume needing to be migrated to the new region.
+If you change the region of a service with an attached volume, the volume will need to be migrated to the new region.

 <Image
     quality={100}